Alumni Authors

 • Jesse Kalfel ’71, MS ’76, wrote Paper Ghosts: A Fenn Cooper Novel (Fulton Books, 2023), a gripping fictional tale that follows Fenn Cooper, a journalist who uncovers a desperate murder plot and needs a way to stop the culprit before the next targets -- two of his new friends -- wind up dead.

-• Stephanie Cohen Katzovicz '96 (as Steph Katzovi) wrote HurriCamp!
-(Brown Books, 2022), her debut middle-grade fiction novel.
-The book chronicles a pre-teen's first time at sleepaway camp.
-The story is set at Camp Hillside (named for one of the author's Binghamton residence halls).
+• Stephanie Cohen Katzovicz '96 (as Steph Katzovi) wrote MiscommuniCamp!
+(Brown Books Kids, 2024) and HurriCamp!
+(Brown Books, 2022).
+The books are part of the Camp Hillside series (named for the author's residence hall).

 • Steven G. Kellman '67 wrote Rambling Prose (Trinity University Press, 2020), a collection of essays culled from his lifetime of work on comparative literature, criticism and film studies.
 He also published American Suite (Finishing Line Press, 2018).